 Summary and Explanation of Revisions

 It has become clear to our team that our first proposal was too much, too soon, to propose to the denomination.
-However, we have gained wisdom, gleaned insight from the process, and have discerned that some of our recommendations could be revised to still be considered as potential restructuring options.
+However, we have gained wisdom, gleaned insight from the process, and have discerned that some of our proposals could be revised to still be considered as potential restructuring options.

 We discerned that local governing bodies want control over their future and to be empowered to determine their ministry context structure.
 We also recognized our first proposal was too theoretical in vision; revisions going forward require more practical options to gain support of the denomination.
 In this second draft, some elements of the first proposal have been revised and some have been added.
-Our first draft had three recommendations; our second draft has nine recommendations.
+Our first draft had three proposals; our second draft has nine proposals.

 The new structure seeks to simplify governing models while reducing overhead without compromising our effectiveness in developing relationships as we pursue God’s mission.